-- 2.1) The Executive Committee Chair is responsible for coordinating with the Administrative Entity on scheduling and setting the agenda for the meetings and shall give all notices required by law or this Governing By-Laws. - 2.2) The Chair will: - (a) Convene and preside at regularly scheduled Executive Committee and General Membership meetings or arrange for other members of the Committee to preside at each meeting. - (b) Act as the spokesperson and point of community contact for the LCCoC. - (c) Is responsible for completing the managerial duties voted upon by the CoC without fail. - (d) Is responsible for overseeing and facilitating all General Membership, Executive Committee, and Special Meetings. - (e) Communicates with Executive Committee via email and CC's Vice Chair and Administrative Entity. - 2.3) The Vice-Chair will: - (a) Preside at regularly scheduled Executive Committee and General Membership meetings in the absence of the Chair. - (b) Conduct all CoC Chair responsibilities in the absence of the Chair. - (c) Succeed the Chair upon the Chair's resignation or vacancy until the next term. - 2.4) The Executive Committee Secretary will: - (a) Keep accurate records of the acts and proceedings of all LCCoC meetings, including the names of those in attendance. - (b) Prepare, at the direction of the Executive Committee Chairs, and distribute meeting agendas at least 72 hours (3 days) prior to all regular meetings; the distribution includes emailing the agenda to the General Membership and posting the agenda to the LCCoC website. - (c) Prepare and distribute prior General, Executive Committee, and Special Meeting Minutes at all regular General Membership meetings.
+- 2.1) The Executive Committee Chair is responsible for coordinating with the Administrative Entity on scheduling and setting the agenda for the meetings and shall give all notices required by law or this Governing By-Laws. - 2.2) The Chair will: - (a) Convene and preside at regularly scheduled Executive Committee and General Membership meetings or arrange for other members of the Committee to preside at each meeting. - (b) Act as the spokesperson and point of community contact for the LCCoC. - (c) Is responsible for completing the managerial duties voted upon by the CoC without fail. - (d) Answer requests for letters of support for member agencies applying for outside - (the CoC) grant funding to assist people who are at-risk of or experiencing homelessness. - (e) Is responsible for overseeing and facilitating all General Membership, Executive Committee, and Special Meetings.

-- (d) Have general charge of LCCoC records and shall keep records at the principal office of the LCCoC. - 2.5) The Collaborative Applicant Representative will: - (a) Provide grant status reports to the Executive Committee. - (b) Make financial records and statements available to the Committee and to the public, see Article VI Section 1. - (c) Assign the CoC Secretary - (d) Apply for LCCoC funding on behalf of the CoC - (e) The Collaborative Applicant Representative will facilitate General and Executive meetings in the absence of the Chair and Vice-Chair. - 2.6) The LCCoC Executive Committee will appoint committees, subcommittees, or working groups to assist the Executive Committee in carrying out the LCCoC goals and policies. - (a) The LCCoC Executive Committee will determine the appropriate number of committee members. - (b) The Standing Committees will be comprised of at least five three LCCoC members and a minimum of five three members will constitute a quorum for the transaction of business at any Standing Committee meeting. - (c) The LCCoC Executive Committee will determine whether a committee meeting will be an open or closed meeting. - 2.7) The Executive Committee is the governance body and is the final decider for LCCoC Business, including all policies and procedures, from Standing Committees, Working Groups, and General Members recommendations.
+- (f) Communicates with Executive Committee via email and CC's Vice Chair and Administrative Entity. - 2.3) The Vice-Chair will: - (a) Preside at regularly scheduled Executive Committee and General Membership meetings in the absence of the Chair. - (b) Conduct all CoC Chair responsibilities in the absence of the Chair. - (c) Succeed the Chair upon the Chair's resignation or vacancy until the next term. - 2.4) The Executive Committee Secretary will: - (a) Keep accurate records of the acts and proceedings of all LCCoC meetings, including the names of those in attendance. - (b) Prepare, at the direction of the Executive Committee Chairs, and distribute meeting agendas at least 72 hours (3 days) prior to all regular meetings; the distribution includes emailing the agenda to the General Membership and posting the agenda to the LCCoC website. - (c) Prepare and distribute prior General, Executive Committee, and Special Meeting Minutes at all regular General Membership meetings. - (d) Have general charge of LCCoC records and shall keep records at the principal office of the LCCoC. - 2.5) The Collaborative Applicant Representative will: - (a) Provide grant status reports to the Executive Committee. - (b) Make financial records and statements available to the Committee and to the public, see Article VI Section 1. - (c) Assign the CoC Secretary. - (d) Apply for LCCoC funding on behalf of the LCCoC. - (e) The Collaborative Applicant Representative will facilitate General and Executive meetings in the absence of the Chair and Vice-Chair. - 2.6) The LCCoC Executive Committee will appoint committees, subcommittees, or working groups to assist the Executive Committee in carrying out the LCCoC goals and policies. - (a) The LCCoC Executive Committee will determine the appropriate number of committee members. - (b) The Standing Committees will be comprised of at least three LCCoC members and a minimum of three members will constitute a quorum for the transaction of business at any Standing Committee meeting. - (c) The LCCoC Executive Committee will determine whether a committee meeting will be an open or closed meeting. - 2.7) The Executive Committee is the governance body and is the final decider for LCCoC Business, including all policies and procedures, from Standing Committees, Working Groups, and General Members recommendations.
+There are several categories of business for the CoC, approving committee policies and procedures, fiscal duties (which includes approving and monitoring Request for Proposals from the LCCoC), HUD data requirements, minor actions such as letters of support and requests for